cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Recognition of How the Past Shapes Current Experience**

 * Dynamic therapists foster attitude towards exploring how early childhood behavior might have shaped current behavior
-* Rueful recognition: acknowledging relationships between parental behavior and own behavior
+* **Rueful recognition**: acknowledging relationships between parental behavior and own behavior

 **Appreciation for the Relativity of All States of Mind and Limitations of Knowledge**